Inteli-College/2024-T0008-EC05-G01/documentation/docusaurus-documentation/docs/first-page.md

 ---
-title: Our First Page
+title: Solution
 sidebar_position: 1
 ---

-# First Page
+# Solution

-This is the first page.
+This is the page where all the general information about our solution will be available

+## Group
+### Members